Hosseindbr/Amazon_Vine_Analysis/README.md

 ## Summary of the Results
 First, the dataset was extracted from AWS S3 using PySpark, transformed, and finally reloaded into postgres AWS.
-In the fisrt deliverable, we created four dataframe named vine_table
+In the fisrt deliverable, we created four dataframe named customers_df, products_df, review_id_df, and vine_df.

 <img width="1108" alt="Screen Shot 2022-10-20 at 6 32 32 PM" src="https://user-images.githubusercontent.com/108313440/197071884-2b63834a-b4d7-4627-8a0b-e09350936aa8.png">